eficode-academy/quotes-flask/README.md

 ### docker-compose

-For a simple proof-of-concept, the includes `docker-compose.yaml` can be used to deploy the application.
+For a simple proof-of-concept, the included `docker-compose.yaml` can be used to deploy the application.

 ```sh
 docker-compose up -d